- Institutional Effectiveness

 District-wide reports on enrollment trends, student characteristics, and service area demographics.

 The LaunchBoard, a statewide data system supported by the California Community Colleges Chancellor's Office and hosted by Cal-PASS Plus, provides data to California community colleges on progress, employment, and earnings outcomes for both CTE and non-CTE pathways.
-This platform is home to various metrics including the Student Success Metrics and Strong Workforce Program Metrics (direct links below).
+It includes the dashboards listed below.

 View student progression along various educational journeys, from recruitment to completion, transfer, and the workforce.